 I did it.
 I am 90 Days Smoke-Free!

-I did not start this blog just because of my love for food and cooking.
+It may be surprising that I did not start this blog just because of my love for food and cooking.
 I also started it because I needed something productive to do to replace my habit of smoking cigarettes.
 I have tried my best to put all the time, anxiety and energy into something creative and something I really enjoy.

 10:30 p.m. last night, marked exactly 90 days since my last cigarette.
 That’s 1080 cigarettes I have not smoked since Jan.
 1, $243 and 4.5 days of time saved.
-It’s been rough.
-I pretty much quit cold turkey and after experiencing the withdrawals I went threw the first few weeks, I would not wish that to my worst enemy.
+It’s been rough because I pretty much quit cold turkey and after experiencing the withdrawals I went threw the first few weeks, I would not wish that to my worst enemy.
 I read that people with addiction to Heroin have a better success rate for quitting than a smoker addicted to nicotine.
 I truly believe that.

 A 22 year habit is hard to break.
 I can’t believe I let something control me so much.
 I loath the hold the addiction has on me.
-I only hope that one day I will live a day in which the urge to smoke never hits me.
+My only hope is that one day I will live a day in which the urge to smoke never hits me.
 I have made progress; instead of wanting a cigarette 458 times a day, I only want one 238 times a day.
 At least the agonizing flu symptoms didn’t last after week two.
 And so it goes…